Home โ€บ Destinations โ€บ Europe โ€บ Malta

 Next door is the free Bibliotheca (Library).
 This beautiful, grand building was completed in 1796 and built to house the collections of books and valuables belonging to the Order of St John.
 No photos are allowed.

 It was the most revolutionary hospital in Europe.
-If the patients were rich, they paid for their own care and had a toilet per person.
+If the patients were wealthy, they paid for their own care and had a toilet allocated to each person.
 If they were poor, they were cared for on another level and shared one toilet between four patients.

 A Boating Day Trip – Swimming and a Visit to Gozo